What Happens When Lived Experience Gets a Seat at the Design Table

 It is structural.

-An organization hires someone for a role like “peer specialist” or “lived experience coordinator.”
-While the title sounds meaningful and progressive, the person is often hired to approve the program’s current design, rather than question it.
+It works like this.
+An organization hires someone for a role like 'peer specialist' or 'lived experience coordinator.'
+While the title sounds meaningful, the person is typically hired to validate the program's existing design, rather than question it.

-A May 2025 analysis by the Center for Health Care Strategies found that state behavioral health funders rarely require lived experience governance authority as a grant condition.
-The compliance threshold typically ends at representation on an advisory board.
-(CHCS, May 2025)
+A November 2024 brief by the Center for Health Care Strategies confirmed that state behavioral health funders rarely require meaningful lived experience engagement beyond advisory representation.

 The knowledge flows in one direction: from the person with lived experience into the system.